numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

   This happens even when the changes are warranted, because they are aware of the above concerns.

 ..
-R: Link discussion about restructuring namespaces! (e.g., find the thread with the GUI explorer person)
+R: TODO: find and link discussion about restructuring namespaces! (e.g., find the thread with the GUI explorer person)

-..
-S: I first thought you were talking about Manim, but looks like it's something different.

 ..
 S: Aaron's post re: array API and NumPy 2.0: https://mail.python.org/archives/list/numpy-discussion@python.org/thread/TTZEUKXUICDHGTCX5EMR6DQTYOSDGRV7/#YKBWQ2AP76WYWAP6GFRYMPHZCKTC43KM